 Parents Need to Know

-Parents need to know that the family in this long-running animated series lives in a lower-middle class Texas community where men drink beer, gossip, and watch TV.
+Parents need to know that King of the Hill is long-running animated series about a family living in a lower-middle class Texas community where men drink beer, gossip, and watch TV.
 The humor satirizes and glorifies life in Texas and is geared toward adults.
 Hank does try to teach a moral lesson to Bobby whenever something goes awry, which could provide topics for discussion -- but there are better programs for kids to learn from.
 Teens with mature humor will enjoy and "get it."

 What's the story?